willstepp/writings/sanctum-kthadras/sk.notes.md

 *) On the way home she stops at the liquor store and picks up jack Daniels and coke *) She gets drunk, trying to get rid of this empty feeling.
 She has a joint that Crystal gave her and smokes that too.
 *) She is unable to sleep all night.
--) The next morning she calls in sick and returns to the Kroger.
+*) The next morning she calls in sick and returns to the Kroger.
--) She cannot find the door, goes into Greens and buys more liquor, goes into the Kroger for grapefruit juice.
+*) She cannot find the door, goes into Greens and buys more liquor, goes into the Kroger for grapefruit juice.
--) Breaks down in her car.
+*) Breaks down in her car.
 She then remembers what the man told her when she asked where they were: A certain place, a certain time, and a certain orientation.
--) She waits until evening, goes through the opening in the fence, the woods, finds the door.
+*) She waits until evening, goes through the opening in the fence, the woods, finds the door.
 She enters and the man asks the same question as before.
 End of chapter.

+Chapter Ten:

+-) He pulls into the McDonald's about 5:30 p.m.
+As he sits in the parking lot the golden arches sign lights up bright yellow.
+-) He enters the opening and finds the arrow and railroad tracks.
+He follows them.
+-) When he emerges from the woods, he sees Rabbit sitting on the steps, smoking a cigarette.
+Then finished, he rises, removes a necklac from around his neck, slides the pendant into a slot, looks as if he is saying a prayer, and opens the door.
+But as he shoves the necklace into his pocket, it falls to the ground.
+-) He walks over, finds the pendant, a flat river stone, egg shaped, with a symbol.
+He enters it into the slot on the doorknob, but the door won't open.
+-) He is hit across the head with a 2x4.
+Rabbit is shouting at him to "Gimme dat key back.
+Gimme dat key."
+-) He is chased into the woods and is lost.
+It gets dark.
+His cell phone dies.

+K'thadras the Undying, Dweller of the Egg, the One Who Waits.